-Where credits are assigned to modules of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed, and the specified Frameworks for Higher Education Qualifications in England (FHEQ) credit level indicates the depth, complexity and intellectual demand of learning involved.
+Where credits are assigned to modules of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed, and the specified Framework for Higher Education Qualifications of UK Degree-awarding Bodies (FHEQ) level indicates the depth, complexity and intellectual demand of learning involved.
 The details below indicate the UK credits and the European Credit Transfer and Accumulation System (ECTS) values.